 The collaboration between LASP and the AVS laboratory encompasses developing GN&C algorithms for different mission profiles.
-In order to develop these algorithms a parallel development effort has produced a general SW astrodynamics framework aimed at serving as a testbed for prototyping and testing.
-This SW astrodynamics framework is named Basilisk (BSK) and is currently available as an open-source product.1 BSK leverages Python's ease-of-use as a testbed for FSW development provided that the spacecraft models and the flight algorithm code are written exclusively in C/C++, and then automatically wrapped into Python for simulation setup, analysis, and testing.
+In order to develop these algorithms a parallel development effort has produced a general software astrodynamics framework aimed at serving as a testbed for prototyping and testing.
+This astrodynamics framework is named Basilisk (BSK) and is currently available as an open-source product.7 BSK leverages Python's ease-of-use as a testbed for FSW development provided that the spacecraft models and the flight algorithm code are written exclusively in C/C++, and then automatically wrapped into Python for simulation setup, analysis, and testing.
 The architecture of the Basilisk software framework is depicted in Fig. 3.
-As illustrated, the system is decomposed into two main blocks: a high-fidelity simulation of the physical spacecraft ("SC Models" in Fig. 3) and a GN&C algorithms suite ("FSW Algs." in Fig. 3).
-Both the SC simulation and FSW processes are developed in a modular architecture using C, C++ and Python modules that communicate with each other through a custom message passing interface ("MPI" in Fig. 3).
+As illustrated, the BSK simulation system is decomposed into two main blocks: a high-fidelity simulation of the physical spacecraft written in C++ ("SC Models" in Fig. 3) and a GN&C algorithms suite written in ANSI-C ("FSW Algs." in Fig. 3).
+All BSK modules are developed in a modular architecture using C, C++ and Python coding languages that communicate with each other through a custom message passing interface ("MPI" in Fig. 3).
 In the general case, the FSW algorithms are written exclusively in C as per requirements of spacecraft missions.

 The BSK desktop environment is used to construct and test different modes of the FSW application until the required functionality is achieved.
 At this point, the task, parameter, and state configurations are migrated out of the Python environment and embedded onto an actual flight target.
 The flight target could be either a specific processor and RTOS or a middleware layer like NASA's core Flight System (cFS).
 Targeting middleware is advantageous in that ensures portability among different processors and RTOS.
-Reference 2 discusses the ease of transition from the Basilisk desktop environment into a cFS application, ready to be embedded onto an SBC running a standard RTOS.
-Figure 4 showcases a system where the FSW algorithms are integrated within cFS, which in turn run on an RTOS inside an SBC emulator.
-A virtual SBC would be used in a SW-sim, while a physical SBC would be used in a flat-sat system.
-Figure 4 illustrates that the communication between the two separate systems happens through a TCP connection, allowing the different components to run on different computers.
-While References 2, 3 showcase specific strategies to enable peer-to-peer communication between BSK SC models and a given FSW application, the BL SW-sim can now be used in a much more flexible way to allow broadcasting communication between an indefinite number of peers.
-The remaining sections of this paper focus on the functionality and application of BL.
+Reference 8 discusses the ease of transition from the Basilisk desktop environment into a cFS application, ready to be embedded onto an SBC running a standard RTOS.